yh1008/speech-to-text/librispeech-notes.md

 ```
 { SE 0 [ 1 2 3 4 5 ]
 ```
 SE stands for SplitEventMap, which is splitting point of the tree.
-0, 1 or 2 following SE stands for left, centre, and right.
+0, 1 or 2 following SE stands for left, center, and right.
 ```
 { SE 0 [ 1 2 3 4 5 ]
 { CE 614 SE 0 [ 323 324 325 326 ]